About Magee Preserve: More to Love in the Place We Love

 Current Town zoning on the property allows development of 78 highly visible homes to be built on the hillsides across the 410-acres and preserves only a sliver (6% of the property) as designated open space.
 Magee Preserve is a better idea: Fewer homes, all out of sight from Diablo and Blackhawk Roads, and preserving 93%—or 381 acres—of the property for public open space.

-The project proposes 69 single-family homes clustered on just 29 acres—or 7% of the total—on the lowest part of the property and completely out of sight from Diablo and Blackhawk Roads.
+The newly, unanimously approved project proposes 69 single-family homes clustered on just 29 acres—or 7% of the total—on the lowest part of the property and completely out of sight from Diablo and Blackhawk Roads.

 Magee Preserve also adds—at no cost to taxpayers or the Town—two miles of new public trails to the East Bay Regional Park District (EBRPD) for the enjoyment of Danville families, connecting Mt.
-Diablo State Park to Sycamore Valley Regional Park and the Iron Horse Trail and filling a longstanding gap in the regional trail network.
+Diablo State Park to Sycamore Valley Regional Park and the Iron Horse Trail and now that it’s been approved by the Town, it will officially fill a longstanding gap in the regional trail network.
 It safeguards the gateway to Mt.
 Diablo State Park—over a mile of pristine land along the southside of Diablo Road and east of McCauley Road—and protects Green Valley Creek, views and local wildlife.